Rocky: The Ultimate Film Franchise!

 Among other accolades, it received ten Academy Award nominations and won three including Best Picture.

-It has been ranked by numerous publications as one of the greatest films of all time, as well as one of the most iconic sports films ever.
+It has been ranked by numerous publications as one of the greatest films of all time and one of the most iconic sports films ever.

 2. Rocky II (1979)